xaozai/ds-cli/readme.md

 ## ds-cli
-**ds-cli** is a bash script for managing Synology DownloadStation tasks from the command line.
+**ds-cli** is a bash script to manage Synology DownloadStation tasks from the command line.
 This script is developed in accordance with the [Synology Download Station Official API](http://download.synology.com/download/Document/DeveloperGuide/Synology_Download_Station_Web_API.pdf "Synology Download Station Official API")

 #### Installing